 Melee Weapon: Goblin Pick-axe of the Crusher

-It’s clear to us that Spore Warden and Spellshot are the best classes in the game.
-Although, ultimately, this tier list is based on our subjective experiences with the game, and yours might differ completely.
+It’s clear that Spore Warden and Spellshot are the best games classes.
+Although ultimately, this tier list is based on our subjective experiences with the game, and yours might differ completely.
 Regardless, we hope it expanded your understanding of the classes of Tiny Tina’s Wonderlands and hope you keep fighting the good fight, Fatemaker.